 The truth is, from my vantage point now, it was not the choice I should have made at the time.
 That decision, and its far-reaching consequences, marred me in the hand of the Potter.
 Lost opportunities and stunted spiritual growth were just two of those consequences.

 It took years before I allowed the Potter to slap me back on the wheel and remake me.
 He allowed me to suffer harsh situations, soul-bending tragedy and heartbreak, and guilt-grief before I stopped running away from him on my stumpy legs of clay.

 I thought the Potter had moved on to other lumps of clay to work, leaving me on His reject pile.
-But, lo and behold, the Potter has no reject pile!
+But, I discovered the Potter has no reject pile!
 As soon as I stopped running, and turned in the direction of the Potter’s shed, I saw Him—standing next to His wheel, beckoning me.
 I stumbled forward, trembling and weak-kneed.

 I expected admonitions, but when I got close enough to hear His voice, He said, “Deb, I have loved you with an everlasting love.”
 (Jeremiah 31:3 NKJV)

 It was enough.
-I jumped into His arms.
+I can point you to the day and place when I took a flying leap back into His arms, and clutched his tunic in my shaking hands.
 “Potter, I’m afraid.
 Will this remaking hurt?”

 He smiled, and, touching His forehead to mine, told me the truth.
 “Yes, at times it will.
 But I will be with you.
 And someday you’ll feel no pain ever again.”

-The Potter started re-shaping me into the woman He had in mind when He invented me.
-And, He continues today.
+The Potter tenderly laid me on the wheel and started the re-shaping of me into the woman He had in mind when He invented me.
+He continues today.
 I won’t leave His wheel until He calls me to the Table.